-Here are five choices you can make today:
+Here are five easy actions you can take today:

-Fairtrade Standards have environmental protection, social and economic justice at their core.
-By choosing Fairtrade, you’re fighting for all three.
-The Fairtrade Standards require small producers to take steps to:
+Our unique Fairtrade Standards have environmental protection at their core.
+They require small producers to take steps to:

 - Adapt to climate change

-- Reduce greenhouse gases and increase carbon sequestration
+- Reduce greenhouse gases and increase carbon removal

 - Avoid deforestation and protect forests